ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 Instruction Set Specialization
 ******************************

-Hyperscan is able to make use of several modern instruction set features found on x86 processors to provide improvements in scanning performance.
+Vectorscan is able to make use of several modern instruction set features found on x86 processors to provide improvements in scanning performance.

-Some of these features are selected when the library is built; for example, Hyperscan will use the native ``POPCNT`` instruction on processors where it is available and the library has been optimized for the host architecture.
+Some of these features are selected when the library is built; for example, Vectorscan will use the native ``POPCNT`` instruction on processors where it is available and the library has been optimized for the host architecture.

-.. note:: By default, the Hyperscan runtime is built with the ``-march=native`` compiler flag and (where possible) will make use of all instructions known by the host's C compiler.
+.. note:: By default, the Vectorscan runtime is built with the ``-march=native`` compiler flag and (where possible) will make use of all instructions known by the host's C compiler.

-To use some instruction set features, however, Hyperscan must build a specialized database to support them.
+To use some instruction set features, however, Vectorscan must build a specialized database to support them.
 This means that the target platform must be specified at pattern compile time.

-The Hyperscan compiler API functions all accept an optional :c:type:`hs_platform_info_t` argument, which describes the target platform for the database to be built.
+The Vectorscan compiler API functions all accept an optional :c:type:`hs_platform_info_t` argument, which describes the target platform for the database to be built.
 If this argument is NULL, the database will be targeted at the current host platform.